Andres3436/projnotes-2023a-class/class-notes/4-Project-Creation.md

 # Adding Babel

 ## Introduction
-In the beginning, languages were designed only to be able to execute programs efficiently.
-The first languages that are still used have periodic revisions to reflect influences from other areas of computing.
-Languages such as Java, C++ and ML reflect a wealth of experience gained in the design and use of the hundreds of ancient languages.
+At first, languages were designed solely to be able to run programs efficiently.
+Early languages still in use have periodic revisions to reflect influences from other areas of computing.
+Languages like Java, C++, and ML reflect a wealth of experience gained from designing and using hundreds of older languages.

 ## Methods
 1. Install babel (and eslint):